 There is limited withholding tax in the island and as such, investment income is declared by means of the annual tax return.
-From 2015, the first £50 of bank or savings interest for an individual is exempt from Guernsey income tax (doubled for married couples if each spouse receives interest).
+The first £50 of bank or savings interest for an individual is exempt from Guernsey income tax (doubled for married couples if each spouse receives interest).